lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 {: id="sect-6.7.2"}

 An end entity must securely possess the public key of its trusted CA.
-One method to achieve this is to provide the end entity with the CA's self-certificate fingerprint via some secure "out-of-band" means.
+One method to achieve this is to provide the end entity with the trusted CA's certificate fingerprint via some secure "out-of-band" means.
-The end entity can then securely use the CA's self-certificate.
+The end entity can then securely use the trusted CA's certificate.

 See {{sect-6.1}} for further details.